lucalista/shinestacker/docs/gui.md

 The newly created project consists in a single job that contains more actions.
 Each action produces a folder as output that has, by default, the action's name.
-Some actions can be combined in order to produce a single intermediate output.
+Some actions can be combined in order to produce a single intermediate output (alignment, balancing, etc.).
-This is the case for alignment, balancing, etc.

 **Action Outputs**: 📁 `aligned-balanced/` | 📁 `bunches/` | 📁 `stacked/`